microsoft/pxt/docs/blog/microbit/display-shield.md

 ## Background

 The latest micro:bit has an amazing amount of computational power for a tiny device.
 In fact, it’s powerful enough to drive a small color display.
-If you have ever used [MakeCode Arcade](https://arcade.makecode.com/), you may have noticed there are a variety of [Arcade shields](/blog/arcade/arcade-on-microbit-xbox) (also called expansion boards) now commercially available.
+If you have ever used [MakeCode Arcade](https://arcade.makecode.com/), you may have noticed there are a variety of [Arcade shields](/blog/arcade/arcade-on-microbit-xbox) now commercially available.
 The micro:bit plugs into the shield, which has a 160x120 color display and extra inputs, making the combination a retro gaming device:

 ![Arcade shields](/static/blog/microbit/display-shield/display-shields.png)